 All students are required to verify their identity by submitting a copy of a signed, unexpired, government-issued photo identification to the Financial Aid Office no later than their first day of attendance.
 This policy applies to all students, whether or not the student applies for financial assistance.
 The University reserves the right to request original or additional identity documents, at the University's sole discretion.
 Requests for exceptions to this policy must be requested in writing via the Student Identity Documentation Exception form, and approved by the Campus Executive Director.

 West Coast University offers a variety of services to students such as advising and tutorial assistance, career services, and disability services.
 The University also maintains a list of outside services to assist students with personal needs such as childcare, transportation, and other areas not directly related to their academic program of study.
-For more information concerning the services available, please review the University Student Handbook.

 The West Coast University Library is the knowledge center serving the curricular, research, and professional needs of students, faculty, and university community.
 Each campus location offers full library services.
 Library hours of operation are scheduled to meet the needs of the students, faculty and staff, and offer resources and services that strengthen and enhance the University’s various academic programs.